DavidLzCoding/ModernPHPLz/PHP Learning Notes/PHP Basics/README.md

     - It can be treated as an array, list (vector), hash table (an implementation of a map), dictionary, collection, stack, queue, and probably more.

-- Syntax for about using array
+#### Syntax for about defining an array
 - The key can either be an int or a string.
 The value can be of any type.

 ```php
 <?php